Lalou22/holbertonschool-low_level_programming/0x16-Simple_Shell/Start_coding_shell/0x07-Main/README.md

 # Main
-So far we have seen that main could have different prototypes:
+<br>So far we have seen that main could have different prototypes:
 - `int main(void);`
 - `int main(int ac, char **av);`
-There is actually another prototype:
+<br>There is actually another prototype:
 - `int main(int ac, char **av, char **env);`
-Where env is a NULL terminated array of strings.
+<br>Where env is a NULL terminated array of strings.